Debb1ie/TechWriter-AI/README.md

 # http://localhost:5173
 ```

-The dev server supports hot module replacement — edits to `App.jsx` reflect instantly in the browser without a full reload.
+The dev server supports hot module replacement — edits to `App.jsx` reflect instantly in the browser without a full reload

 ---